 A removable printer component that takes ink of one or more colors from the corresponding ink cartridge(s) and deposits it on the paper, through a cluster of nozzles.
-In the HP DesignJet Z5400, each printhead prints two different colors.
+In the HP DesignJet T790 and T1300 series, each printhead prints two different colors.